Exploring Ultra Rapid Data Assimilation Based on Ensemble Transform Kalman Filter with the Lorenz 96 Model: INTRODUCTION

 Toward practical applications of URDA in NWP, this study investigates its properties in nonlinear models and proposes technical treatments to improve its performance.
-Specifically, in nonlinear models, we first demonstrate analytically that the preemptive forecast of URDA is approximately equivalent to the forecast derived from the analysis of EnKF.
-Although \citet{potthast_ultra_2018} numerically showed that URDA yields promising results even for nonlinear models through experiments using the Lorenz 63 model, our proof provides an analytical explanation for why URDA is effective in nonlinear models.
-In addition, in NWP, technical treatments such as inflation and localization are indispensable for stable and efficient data assimilation.
-Therefore, this study investigates the influence of inflation and localization.
-For this purpose, this study implements URDA using the local ensemble transform Kalman filter \citep[LETKF;][]{hunt_efficient_2007}.
-Furthermore, in nonlinear models, we discuss the tendency for the forecast accuracy to deteriorate and the ensemble spread to collapse sharply when preemptive forecasts are repeatedly updated or when forecasts are extended over long periods.
-To address this difficulty, this study proposes new technical treatments for URDA in nonlinear models, namely relaxation to baseline perturbations (RTBP) and relaxation to baseline forecast (RTBF).
+Specifically, in nonlinear models, we first demonstrate analytically that, under the tangent linear approximation, the preemptive forecast of URDA is approximately equivalent to the forecast derived from the analysis of EnKF.
+Although \citet{potthast_2018} numerically showed that URDA yields promising results even for nonlinear models through experiments using the Lorenz 63 model, our proof provides an analytical explanation for why URDA functions well in nonlinear models.
+In addition, in NWP, technical treatments such as inflation and localization are generally indispensable for data assimilation.
+Therefore, this study investigates the influence of inflation and localization on URDA.
+For this purpose, this study implements URDA using the local ensemble transform Kalman filter \citep[LETKF;][]{hunt_2007}.
+Regarding inflation, although it may seem counterintuitive, we employ an approach of deliberately deflating (i.e., applying a multiplicative inflation factor less than $1$) forecast ensemble perturbations used to compute the ensemble transform matrix of URDA.
+We argue that this inflation approach is effective for improving forecast accuracy and moderately inflating the ensemble spread.
+Furthermore, with respect to localization, we show that applying advective localization, which accounts for the advection of the influence of observations, instead of conventional R-localization, further improves forecast accuracy.